venoajie/my_prompts/README.md

 # Prompt Engineering Library (PEL)

 This repository is a systematic, scalable library for developing, testing, and managing expert AI agents and their prompts.
+It is built on a config-driven architecture that prioritizes clarity, consistency, and automation.

 ## Core Philosophy